Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent food.

 These delicious treats are not difficult to make, but you'll need to make them over two days because the stacked almond cake layers need to be refrigerated overnight before coating with melted chocolate.
 They also taste significantly better if you let them sit for at least a day at room temperature in an airtight container.
 So it's best to start making these three days before you plan to serve them.

 Italian Ribbon Cookies Recipe

-- A second large, heavy cutting board, or a large flat baking pan and heavy books or cans of food to weight it down
+- Another large, heavy cutting board, or a large flat baking pan and heavy books or cans of food to weight it down

 - Long, sharp knife